OpenLiberty/open-liberty/dev/com.ibm.ws.ras.instrument_test/test/com/ibm/example/bytecode/README.md

 ## Source files

-The classes compiled in this package are not meant to be used for testing.
+The classes in this directory are the source files for the .class files located in the `test data` directory.
-Instead, they are placeholder .java files that we need to manually compile at different java levels.
+If you are adding a new class to this directory you need to manually compile it at the java level it was written to be tested against.
-The compiled classes will then be put into the `test data` directory.

 ### Generate new class files